martent/sitesearch/README.md

 ## Development Setup

 Dependencies:

 * Vagrant
 * A Vagrant compatible virtual machine such as VirtualBox or VMWare

-To provision the Vagrant box, run the following command in the root of the project on the host:
+To provision the Vagrant box, run the following command in the root of the project on the host (compiling Ruby will take time):

     $ vagrant up